JoshiSneh/doctor-booking-assistant/README.md

 python appointment_assistant.py
 Copy
 Follow the prompts to book an appointment.
 The assistant will guide you through the process, asking for the doctor's name, appointment start time, and end time.
+At last to close the assistant we have to write `bye` to exit the application.

 ## Code Structure